wardviaene/eb-php7-docker-example/README.md

 # Elastic Beanstalk Example App

 * This is a Elastic Beanstalk example application deploying:
-  * PHP7 + Webserver
+  * PHP7 + nginx
-  * with the following PHP modules: memcached, opcache, pdo mysql, opcache, mbstring
+  * with the following PHP modules: memcached, opcache, mysql, opcache, mbstring
   * composer